Five Rolex 24 storylines to watch in new premier GTP class - NBC Sports

 –Electrifying driving styles: It’s still a race car, but the transition from the traditional internal combustion to a hybrid engine in the premier prototype division still will be a game-changer.

-During off season testing, IMSA veterans have discovered there are nuances for piloting a car that features a bevy of new wire systems that allow cockpit adjustments through computer and electronic technology.
-For example, the hybrid’s brake-by-wire system will afford brake bias changes in an advanced and more accessible manner that mechanical-based brake biased.
+During offseason testing, IMSA veterans have discovered there are nuances for piloting a car that features a bevy of new by-wire systems that allow cockpit adjustments through computer and electronic technology.
+For example, the hybrid’s brake-by-wire system will afford brake bias changes in an advanced and more accessible manner that a mechanical-based brake bias setup.

 Filipe Albuquerque and Ricky Taylor, who won the 2021 Rolex 24 and finished second last year, have leaned on Brendon Hartley, their Wayne Taylor Racing teammate at Daytona for 2023 because the Formula E veteran knows how to fine-tune a hybrid for optimum corner speed.
 Through energy storage and deployment, the new engine will present new methods for delivering power.